YosysHQ/mcy/README.md

 Running `mcy run -j8` will run the mutation cover analysis, with a maximum of 8 concurently running jobs.

-Running `mcy source` prints the original HDL source, annotated with coverage information.
+Running `mcy source <filename>` prints the original HDL source, annotated with coverage information.
 (This is hardcoded to use the tags `COVERED` and `UNCOVERED`.)
+If the filename on the file system is different from the file name in the designs `src` attributes, then `mcy source <attr_filename> <fs_filename>` must be called insted.

 Running `mcy dash` launches a web-based dashboard that can be used to launch jobs and monitor progress.